Devising a plan of action

 Your group has now decided on an issue, and has an idea of what they might be trying to do.
 It is time to decide on the mechanism they will use to achieve their aim.

-The flowchart on the next page can be used as a step by step approach to making that decision, and towards ensuring that what they are trying to do can indeed be achieved by using the method they decide to employ.
+The flowchart below can be used as a step by step approach to making that decision, and towards ensuring that what they are trying to do can indeed be achieved by using the method they decide to employ.
 The flowchart takes you through 5 steps towards deciding on the most appropriate form of action, and illustrates how the process might work for 5 hypothetical examples.

 Each step is explained in more detail in the following section.